ProsperChihimba/payment-API/README.md

 403 (Forbidden) - You don't have permission to access the requested resource

 429 (Too Many Requests) - You have made too many requests.
-Please look at our late limiting description
+Please look at our late limiting description <br><br>

+# HOW TO INSTALL REQUIREMENTS <br>
+You can use PIP to install the requirements<br>
+Type # pip install -r requirements.txt in your command line